arogachev/arogachev.com/_pages/portfolio/2011-bars-stroy.md

 A short time later, already without my participation, the site's migration to "1C-Bitrix" CMS with adding functionality of online shop occured.
 Along with this the site's appearance was changed too.
 First orders and client feedback appeared.
 The project became the first online shop of construction materials in Petropavl town.

-The site as at July 2017 "does not work temporarily for technical reasons".